AAdam7/SatTrackerApp/README-candidate.md

 ## Overview
 SatTrackerApp
-- App to track satellites (in progress)
+- App to track satellites
-- Edit/add/delete satellites (in progress)
+- Edit/add/delete satellites
 - Due to current app nature some components are more/less complex, for explain please chat with me.

 <!-- ![appka1](./assets/appka1.png) -->